Oxbern/CCube_API/README.md

 ## Reference

 ## Hello World
 Here is a simple tutorial to show you how to use our API to communicate with the cube.
-The final code is written in the file `Cubicle_tutorial.cpp`
+The final code is written in the file `test/sample/Cubicle_tutorial.cpp`
 Let's pretend you want to switch on the led 4,4,4.
 Connect the cube via USB, open a Terminal and let's write and compile the code to switch it on !

-1. Set the basic C++ code you will compile in a file named `MyTest.cpp` somewhere in the folder `test/` for example in `test/CubicleTest/MyTest.cpp`.
+1. Set the basic C++ code you will compile in a file named `MyTest.cpp` somewhere in the folder `test/` for example in `test/sample/MyTest.cpp`.
 This code will compile and wait until you hit `Enter` to exit, but you'll learn how to compile a little bit later.
   ```
 int main(int argc, char* argv[])
 {